 Here you've got Podesta, chief of staff to Clinton, basically saying the same thing.

-We don't have power, we don't have to be accountable, we don't have any power, we don't have to come up with a unified agenda.
+We don't have to come up with a unified agenda.

-It's like people ask Carol, what are you gonna do uh if you're elect?
+It's like people ask Carrie, what are you going to do if you're elected?

 Well, I can't answer that question right.

-Well, because I haven't seen all the informal until I get there to see how they've really mucked this up, screwed it up.
+Well, because I haven't seen all the information online until I get there and see how they've really mucked this up, screwed it up.

 I don't have to have a plan.

-I'll I'm just gonna do it smarter and I'm gonna do it better.
+I'm just going to do it smarter and I'm going to do it better.

 And people go, all right, that's exactly what we want.

-And so now the the whole point of Brownstein's piece is say, well, yeah, Democrats they just think that's this is a shame.
+And so now the whole point of Brownstein's piece is say, well, yeah, Democrats, they just think this is a shame.

 And until they get some power, they really can't do anything.

-All they can do is uh is flap their guns.
+All they can do is flap their guns.

 Is the problem a lack of nerve among Democratic leaders?